 On average you will need about 4 ounces of stuffing per person for Thanksgiving.
 If you are feeding a hungry crowd or not serving a lot of sides, you should plan on more stuffing per person.
 However, if you need a rough estimate, ¾ cup (or 4 ounces) per person is a safe approximation.

-Can this stuffing be made in advance?
+Can I make this croissant stuffing recipe in advance?

 Yes – kind of!
 Technically, the stuffing can be partially made in advance.